purwin/Udacity_Catalog/README.md

 * `/catalog/genre/#/JSON`: View data for an individual genre category in the database
 * `/catalog/author/#/JSON`: View data for an individual author in the database

-##FAQ
+## FAQ

-* Q: I can't edit book or author or genre data.
+* **Q**: I can't edit book or author or genre data.
 How do I do that?
-* A: You need to be logged in to edit material, and you need to be the creator of said book/author/data to edit any information.
-Create your own
+* **A**: You need to be logged in to edit material, and you need to be the creator of said book/author/data to edit any information.
+Create your own item, then feel free to edit it as you please!
+No one else can edit items that you've created.

-* Q: How do I create a book/author/genre?
+* **Q**: How do I create a book/author/genre?
-* A: If you're logged in, simply go to the relevant create routes and type away!
+* **A**: If you're logged in, simply go to the relevant create routes and type away!

-* Q: Can I login without a Google or GitHub account?
+* **Q**: Can I login without a Google or GitHub account?
-* A: Not at present.
+* **A**: Not at present.
 Stay tuned for updates!

-##Contribute!
+## Contribute!

 Feel free to `clone` or `fork` this project!